Kate-Karui/Python-Project/README.md

 - __Guessing__ - You can guess a letter or the whole word by typing it in and pressing enter.
 If you guess correctly, the letter(s) will be revealed.
 If you guess incorrectly, a part of the hangman will be drawn.

   ![Guessing](assets/images/guessing.png)
-- __Hangman ASCII Art__ - A visual representation of hangman using ASCII art is displayed as you make incorrect guesses.
+- __Hangman ASCII Art__ - A visual representation of hangman using ASCII art, it is displayed as you make incorrect guesses.
 - __Attempts__ - You have 7 attempts to guess the word before the hangman is fully drawn and you lose the game.

 ## How to Play